voschezang/coding-handbook/programming-paradigms.md

 # Patterns

+Patterns are *just* models that can be used as tools to understand a system.
+Note that:

+> All models are wrong.

+and

+> Multiple models can be correct.

 Note, in general:

 - Locality is easy: e.g. changes inside a single module or a single application.
 - Systems can be specific and efficient, or generic and flexible.
+- Systems are usually explained as a set of components.
+Yet often the connections between components are more important.

+- A property of many good patterns is that they have clear boundaries.